aws/aws-sdk-php/docs/glossary.rst

     <http://docs.aws.amazon.com/aws-sdk-php/v3/api/Aws/Sdk.html>`_, which acts
     as a factory for the client objects for each **service**.
 The ``Sdk`` class also let's you provide a set of :doc:`global configuration values
-    <configuration>` that are applied to all client objects that it creates.
+    </guide/configuration>` that are applied to all client objects that it
+    creates.

 Service
     A general way to refer to any of the AWS services (e.g., Amazon S3, Amazon